 The East-Coast Highway (Lebuhraya Pantai Timur) runs parallel to the northeastern coast of Peninsular Malaysia across the states of Terengganu and Pahang.

 The West Coast comprises the states of Perlis, Kedah, Penang and Perak.
-The major tourist destinations include Alor Setar, Penang and Ipoh, renowned for the number of historic buildings, colonial architecture, religious sites and famous local dishes.
+The major tourist destinations include Alor Setar, Penang and Ipoh, renowned for the number of historic buildings, colonial architecture and religious sites.

 Bus routes to Alor Setar